mgreca/stock-app/README.md

 Playing with CodeSandbox and GitHub.

-The sandbox template is https://codesandbox.io/s/xorcx
+The app is in https://iyju0.csb.app/ -> temporal link

-If you want to see the app working you can see it in https://codesandbox.io/s/github/mgreca/stock-app/tree/main/
+The sandbox template I used for React 17 is https://codesandbox.io/s/xorcx